-Any transfeminine or intersex person can get funding for facial hair removal through WINZ if they meet these requirements – they don’t have to be on welfare to get the disability allowance or child disability allowance.
+Any trans woman, transfeminine or intersex person can get funding for facial hair removal through WINZ if they meet these requirements – they don’t have to be on welfare to get the disability allowance or child disability allowance.

 A medical certificate from a doctor or specialist is required.
 This must state that permanent facial hair removal is an ”essential medical treatment” for a medical condition they are diagnosed with.
 Examples of medical conditions include “hirsutism“, or “Gender Dysphoria”.
 As gender dysphoria is often triggered or aggravated by the act of shaving, it can help if the doctor states this on the medical certificate – showing that shaving is not an alternative treatment to permanent facial hair removal.